This post may contain affiliate links. Please see our disclosure policy.

 If you’re making a layered pistachio cake, try adding cream cheese frosting, whipped cream, or a thin layer of raspberry or cherry preserves between the layers.
 These fillings balance the nutty flavor and make the cake extra special.

-If you bake this Pistachio Bundt cake with pudding mix, let me know in the comments!
-I love reading your reviews and seeing how you make these recipes your own.
+If you make this pistachio pudding cake, let me know in the comments!
+I love hearing how it turns out and seeing your photos.

 Ingredients